hyttmi/Cellframe/cellframe-docker/README.md

 # Dockerfile for building your own Docker image

-With this Dockerfile you can build your own Cellframe node docker image.
+With this Dockerfile you can build your own Cellframe node docker image from the latest node version available.

 Docker file has a few ARGs which can be changed: